homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “They’s nothin’ the matter with me,” says Smitty.
 “I’m all right; but that slob never had no business tryin’ to pitch.”

-‘How did he win them games?”’
+“How did he win them games?”
 I ast.

 “I guess they felt sorry for him,” says Smitty.